cakephp/docs/en/development/dependency-injection.rst

         return new AuditLogService(...$args);
     });

-Factory functions will receive all of the class' resolved dependencies as arguments.
+Factory functions will receive all of the class resolved dependencies as arguments.

 Once you've defined a class, you also need to define the dependencies it